 This is my dad’s neighborhood.
 No one got hurt, but it took me a couple of days to finally reach him to hear this firsthand.
 The cell towers near their home were damaged, and without power and only cordless phones, I couldn’t reach them via their landline.

 They are able to stay in their home despite most of the roof being gone and all of the upstairs windows.
 They have a generator, so the contents of their refrigerator and freezer are safe.
-It’ll be an uncomfortable few days until power is restored, but the damage wasn’t widespread which means they can easily buy more water if they need to.
+It’ll be an uncomfortable few days until power is restored, but the damage wasn’t widespread, so they can easily buy more water if needed.
 They are lucky.